josephgrossberg/templates/README.markdown

 * Yahoo's reset-fonts-grids.css

-It does not include the views for the Authlogic controllers, so you'll need to add those (or get a missing template error).
+It does not include the password reset for Authlogic, so you'll need to add this.
 The Hoptoad Notifier plugin is installed and you will need your Hoptoad API key handy.